bloxstreet/support/guides/training-guide.md

 **AT THIS POINT, PLEASE MOVE TO THE REGISTERS ON THE OTHER SIDE OF THE TRAINING ROOM.**

-**Trainer:** *When a customer approaches your register at the store, you should greet them with a polite greeting.*
+**Trainer:** *When a guest approaches your register at the store, you should greet them with a polite greeting.*

 **Trainer:** *When they ask to be checked out, click “Open Sale” on the register.*

 **Trainer:** *Type in their username, then click “Finalize Sale.”*

-**Trainer:** *Click "Robux Payment" or "Card Payment," depending on the customer's preference.*
+**Trainer:** *Click "Robux Payment" or "Card Payment," depending on the guest's preference.*

-**Trainer:** *Remind the customer to scan their Cash Card on the payment screen, and after doing so, inform the customer to enjoy the rest of their day.*
+**Trainer:** *Remind the customer to scan their BloxStreet Cash Card on the payment screen, and after doing so, inform the guest to enjoy the rest of their day.*

 **Trainer:** *Is everyone here ready to begin the test?
-A response from every Trainee is mandatory.*
+A response from every LR is mandatory.*

 **_THE REGISTERS IN THE TRAINING CENTER WORK!_**
 {: .text-red-100 }